Handle Tiered Rates

 Example 2

-The following snippet of JSON is a more complex example of a variable limit tiered rate that is commonly used across the California investor-owned utilities (PG&E, SCE, and SDG&E).
+The following JSON snippet shows a more complex example of a variable limit tiered rate commonly used across California investor-owned utilities (PG&E, SCE, and SDG&E).

 {